trepidacious/gatsby-rebeam-org/src/pages/gatsby-smart-links.md

 ---
-title: "Gatsby: Smart links in Markdown"
+title: "Smart links in Markdown"
 date: "2019-02-16"
 tags: ["Gatsby"]
 description: "Automatically use gatsby-link for internal links in markdown"
----

-Automatically use gatsby-link for internal links in markdown<!--end-->

-<label color='violet' as='a' href='https://www.gatsbyjs.org/'>Gatsby</label>

 ---

 ### Introduction